aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 ![](https://i.imgur.com/eAwLpai.jpeg)

 ### Static testing

+### SAST

+SAST is static application security testing, where it reviews the source code of software to identify potential vulnerabilities.

+**pros**

+- **CI/CD friendly**: runs very quickly and can catch many common vulnerabilities

+**cons**

+- **many false positives**
+- **doesn't catch runtime errors**: can't catch runtime security vulnerabilities like authorization misconfiguration

-#### Static code analysis
+#### Static code analysis (SCA)

-Static code analysis works by first defining checks or policies based on what your organization wants and then, based on those policies, scanning for common security vulnerabilities, deployment best practices, and coding best practices.
+Static code analysis is a white-box testing procedure that works by first defining checks or policies based on what your organization wants and then, based on those policies, scanning for common security vulnerabilities, deployment best practices, and coding best practices.

 #### Continuous secret scanning